Inhaltspezifische Aktionen

 https://bonkersworld.net/building-software

 Back in 2016, I realized that I copy & pasted code snippets for my various microbiome analysis.
-Instead of coming up with a clean concept to export these snippets, I abused another repository (hence the strange name for mapping identifiers from GreenGenes) to at least re-use the same code: ggmap It once even had some unit tests, but in order to go fast, I ignored them failing over time.
+Instead of coming up with a clean concept to export these snippets, I abused another repository (hence the strange name for mapping identifiers from GreenGenes) to at least re-use the same code: ggmap.
+It once even had some unit tests, but in order to go fast, I ignored them failing over time.
 I never intended someone else to use this uggly part of software, but now realize that I torture my students by forcing them to do exactly this: use this badly documented, wobbly, partially deprecated code collection.

-Should you have a slightly masochistic fun in refactoring my python code, I (and probably my students) would greatly appreachiate your efforts
+Should you have a slightly masochistic fun in refactoring my python code, I (and probably my students) would greatly appreachiate your efforts.

 Hunt for exoribonuclease-resistant RNA

 The exoribonuclease-resistant RNA has some fascinating biological functions established through a very specific confirmation including a pseudoknot.
-This feature makes it hard a hard task to search for homologs.
-However, we should be able to design a hand tailored RNA folding algorithm for this pseudoknotted motif and search for compatible sequences in multiple genomes. (keywords: TDM for pknotsRG, alignment in Rfam: https://rfam.org/family/PLRV_xrRNA#tabview=tab9
+This feature makes it a hard task to search for homologs.
+However, we should be able to design a hand tailored RNA folding algorithm for this pseudoknotted motif and search for compatible sequences in multiple genomes. (keywords: TDM for pknotsRG, alignment in Rfam: https://rfam.org/family/PLRV_xrRNA#tabview=tab9)

-Transmembrane Prediction via Algebraic Dynamic Programming
+TAKEN: Transmembrane Prediction via Algebraic Dynamic Programming

 Almost 25 years ago, Hidden Markov Models (HMM) were successfully used in the emerging new field of Bioinformatics to predict the topology of trans-membrane proteins (original papers "A hidden Markov model for predicting transmembrane helices in protein sequences" and "Predicting Transmembrane Protein Topology with a Hidden Markov Model: Application to Complete Genomes")

 Authors of the program TM-HMM were excited about the tight coupling of mathematical modeling via HMMs and the modeled molecular biology.
 They used multiple algorithms to "score" amino acid sequences e.g. for being transmembrane proteins (Viterbi) or mark sub-sequences for being the helical regions (forward-backward) transecting the membrane.
-Labeling the many states of the HMM into 'inside', 'outside', 'transmembrane' or 'unlabeled' turns computation of the most probable "label" into an NP-hard problem - as proven much later by Broňa Brejová et al..
+Labeling the many states of the HMM into "inside", "outside", "transmembrane" or "unlabeled" turns computation of the most probable "label" into an NP-hard problem - as proven much later by Broňa Brejová et al..
 The TM-HMM program is a great example for real-world sized instances of dynamic programming; although a modern version is now based on deep learning - which, in principle, also uses forward-backward ideas.

 Within a thesis, you would need to re-implement the HMM in Algebraic Dynamic Programming such that we can then use novel auto-generated algorithmic ideas to potentially improve prediction accuracy for this long standing problem.